arunpshankar/AgenticSearch/README.md

 This comprehensive tool registry allows Agentic Search to address diverse and intricate queries effectively.

-# Examples
+# Hands-On Examples

-1.
+### 1. Finding Current Location and Identifying Locations of Interest
 ![stargaze](./img/stargaze.png)

-1. Image Search
+### 2. Identifying Patterns and Cultural Significance of Mexican Talavera Tiles
 ![image-search](./img/image-search.png)

-1. Multimodal Search
+### 3. Accurate Breed Identification Through Multimodal Analysis
 ![multimodal](./img/multimodal.png)

+#

 # Contribution

 We welcome contributions!
 Fork this repository and submit a pull request with detailed descriptions of your updates.

+#

 # License